-By using this resource you agree that you have read and understood these Rules and are bound by them.
-You also agree to comply with any directions given by the Library on the use of resources and services.
+By using E-Resources, you agree that you have read and understood these Rules and you agree to be bound by them.
+You also agree to comply with any directions given to you by Libraries on the use of the E-Resources and any related services.

 These Rules support the vision of South Australia as an informed, IT-literate and information enabled community.

 You acknowledge that if any legal action is threatened or commenced against you because of your conduct in using the E-Resources, Libraries take no responsibility whatsoever for the conduct or outcome of the legal action.

 To use the E-Resources, you must be a resident of South Australia.
 If you are aged under 18 years, you must provide a signed notice from a parent or guardian.

 You agree that you will not provide false or misleading information to Libraries when applying for membership and/or use of the E-Resources.
 Proof of your age and/or identity may be required by Libraries, and must be provided on request.

 You must not use or attempt to use the E-Resources (including either using or attempting to use Libraries’ network or allowing or attempting to allow the telecommunications supplier’s (Supplier) network to be used) in a manner which is unlawful or is prohibited by a code of conduct or these Rules.
 This includes, but is not limited to, the use or attempted use of the E-Resources:

 1. to gain access to or to transmit, publish or communicate any material that is pornographic, obscene, defamatory, offensive, objectionable, abusive, indecent, sexist, racist, menacing, or otherwise illegal;

 2. to engage in any conduct that contravenes a Commonwealth or State law or regulation, a council by-law, or an applicable code of conduct;

 3. to circumvent any filtering or other content access device or software;